 Generally speaking, the more features the better, so long as it is not at the expense of quality.
 Quality matters, quality always matters in tools you use every day.
 You’ll soon grow tired of iffy green lighting and a foggy reflection.

 You should also consider your existing vanity workspace.
 Would a large base take up too much desk surface?
 Is the ambient lighting good enough, or would a lighted mirror be helpful?
 (Answer: No and Yes respectively).
 Is there an electrical outlet nearby, or would cordless/rechargeable be better?
-How’s your eyesight (paradoxically, you might not be able to focus close enough to use a high power magnifier)?
+How’s your vision (paradoxically, you might not be able to focus close enough to use a high power magnifier)?
 If the mirror is adjustable, does it actually stay at the desired angle?
 Who knew there was so much to consider?

 If you’re on a budget, the best compromise is to choose a smaller but well-made mirror.
 But seriously, you’re only going to buy a couple of makeup mirrors in your entire life, so it makes sense to treat yourself!

 P.S.
-What Exactly is a Vanity Mirror?
+What is a Vanity Mirror Exactly?

+How do we define vanity mirror?
 The answer is a little confusing, as the term “vanity” is used in all sorts of ways.
 But here’s the way I think about it: